AvenirHealth-org/GoalsARMPython/README.md

 uv run --reinstall-package goals pytest
 ```

-By default, the C++ code will be compiled in release mode (with optimisations) and
+By default, the C++ code will be compiled in release mode (with optimisations) and using GoalsARM from GitHub.

 ### Release/Debug